-In 1585, during the wars of religion, the town was divided into two parts: the fortified village and the barri (craft and worker suburb).
+In 1585, during the Wars of Religion, the town was divided into 2 parts: the fortified village and the barri (artisan and working-class suburb).

 In the 17th century, public utility buildings were erected, the church was enlarged and a presbytery was built.

-During the 19th century, Lempaut owned several brickworks.
-The one of Montpeyroux ceased its activity around 1968.
+During the 19th century, Lempaut owned several brickworks, the last of which, at Montpeyroux, ceased all activity around 1968.